Using a Planner to Grow in Faith

 Plan your week.

 The first step is to make a plan.
 In a planner, you can plan your week on paper ahead of time.
 Over the weekend, look at the appointments, birthdays, and obligations you have for the week ahead.
 Write down all of these times in your planner.
-Now you can clearly see when you have fixed times for these things and when you have flexibility each day.

 Decide when you will make time for prayer and spiritual reading.

-After you have fixed appointments and tasks noted down, think about when you will pray, read the Bible, read a spiritual book, or listen to a Catholic podcast or audiobook.
+Then, decide what you will do.
+Some ideas are: to pray, read the Bible, read a spiritual book, or listen to a Catholic podcast or audiobook.

-Take the time to evaluate your days to see when you can do this.
-Do you prefer to pray, read the Bible, or read a spiritual book in the morning?
+Do you prefer to pray, or to read the Bible or a spiritual book in the morning?
 Do you have quiet prayer time with your children during the day?
 Perhaps you prefer to read or pray in the evening.
 Or, maybe the best time is when your little one is down for a nap, whatever time that works out to be each day.
 Maybe you can listen to a Catholic audio or podcast when you are driving or making dinner.

 Decide when you will make time for prayer.